 Insiders and outsiders often work together

-Whether an outsider wages a spear phishing attack to compromise your organization’s leadership or your competition sends someone in to pose as a new employee in order to gain access, there is often collaboration between the inside and outside of an organization.
-This can include:
+Whether an outsider wages a spear-phishing attack to compromise your organization or your competition sends someone in to pose as a new employee to gain access, there is often collaboration between individuals inside and outside of an organization.

 - Using malware carried in on a USB drive to compromise systems: Malware includes viruses, worms, trojans, hybrids, and spyware that steals, encrypts, alters or deletes company data.

 - Strong passwords